twincharged/BravoDesignAgency/README.md

 **Carly**: Can we toss the branch "carly-working"? - Joseph

 **Arthur**: If you unlink your own stylesheet, the page looks very vertical, but fairly normal.
 It may be easier to work backwards like that rather than forwards to find the problem.
+Also, if you're experiencing weird scrolling issues, it's got something to do with the footer.
+I had the same issues, so I removed the footer border and it works fine again.
+Overflow: hidden didn't work either, so I don't know what gives.

 ## Bugs